-Located in Montana's capital city in the heart of the northern Rocky Mountains, The University of Montana Helena College of Technology is a growing, vibrant center of higher education committed to educational excellence and individual success.
+Located in Montana's capital city in the heart of the northern Rocky Mountains, Helena College University of Montaana is a growing, vibrant center of higher education committed to educational excellence and individual success.
 The college offers technical proficiency certificates and associate degrees, as well as study toward upper-level and graduate-level programs in cooperation with other Montana University System institutions.

 The University of Montana Western (Dillon)

 University of Montana-Western has been dedicated to excellence in undergraduate education since its founding in 1893.
 Western's unique and innovative Experience One system allows students to take only one class at a time.
 Located in beautiful southwestern Montana, the campus serves people of all ages with its academic, community-service and lifelong-learning programs.
 Western encourages diversity, international awareness, environmental responsibility and mastery of technology as a gateway to the world.